caro-mat/caro-mat.github.io/README.md

 ## Project 1: Data Science Universities (ETL process)

 This project provides an overview over all data science bachelor and masters programs.
-Data is collected about the programs and merged them with the schools world ranking.
+Data is collected about the programs and merged with the schools world ranking.

 - scrape data about data science programs with python (response, beautifulsoup, pandas)
 - scrape data about school rankings with python